Public Service Summer Fellowships

 Upon completion of the fellowship, students will be required to submit a report to the Director of Public Interest Programs in the Public Interest Law Center by the first Friday in September describing and evaluating his or her experiences.
 Student fellowship recipients should also be prepared to make themselves available to promote the fellowship by speaking and giving testimonials about their experiences to interested groups of fellow law students and for promotional materials.

 Additional Information and Assistance in Finding a Summer Placement

-For resource materials for finding a summer placement, and counseling regarding this and other public interest law opportunities, please visit the Career Development Office.
+For resource materials for finding a summer placement, and counseling regarding this and other public interest law opportunities, please visit the Public Interest Law Center.